maznicky/AR2HUB/README.md

-Landing softness for autopilot - the setting didn't do what it should Whether ground time resets the engine drain (tested: engine damage never comes back, but I haven't proven the drain rate itself doesn't reset)
+Landing softness for autopilot - the setting didn't do what it should Whether ground time resets the engine drain (tested: engine damage never comes back, but I haven't proven the drain rate itself doesn't reset) Ram against **players** specifically - zombies die cleanly, players don't always take damage from the same setup, and I don't yet know whether that's purely the vehicle's hitbox or something server-side rejecting it

 ### Things that aren't possible due to Matchas limits but works elsewhere
 Undetected Hitbox Expander
 Undetected Silent Aim
-Vehicle auto-flip (angular velocity can't be written - the write is rejected) Anti-vehicle explode
+Properly rotating a vehicle upright (angular velocity can't be written - the write is rejected.
+Auto Flip works around it with a vertical shove, which isn't the same thing and doesn't always take)
+Anti-vehicle explode
 Manipulating vehicles part status' (SetAttribute is silently ignored, and Anchored isn't a property Matcha knows)